Most people with chronic hepatitis B have no symptoms, but some feel generally ill and tired and lose their appetite.

 If chronic hepatitis B is confirmed, doctors also check for antibodies to hepatitis D, which can also be present, and for HIV infection and hepatitis C because these infections are often spread in the same ways (through contact with bodily fluids, such as blood or semen).

-A liver biopsy may be done to determine how badly the liver is damaged.
+A liver biopsy is occasionally done to determine how badly the liver is damaged.

 If people have chronic hepatitis B, screening for liver cancer is done every 6 months.
 The following are done: